Krashberry/exam1/README.md

-# exam1
+# Exam 1

-HEADER 1 Project Title

-BLOCKQUOTE A short description about the project and/or client.
+> A short description about the project and/or client.

-HEADER 2 Getting Started
+## Getting Started

-PARAGRAPH These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+<p> These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-HEADER 3 Prerequisites
+### Prerequisites

-PARAGRAPH The things you need before installing the software.
+<p> The things you need before installing the software.

-BULLET POINT You need this
+- You need this
-BULLET POINT And you need this
+- And you need this
-BULLET POINT Oh, and don't forget this
+- Oh, and don't forget this

-HEADER 3 Installation
+### Installation

-PARAGRAPH A step by step guide that will tell you how to get the development environment up and running.
+<p> A step by step guide that will tell you how to get the development environment up and running.

 ```
 $ First step